ashkl/HWA-CarModTracker/README.md

 All supporting documentation can be found in the "Documentation" folder.
 This folder includes the following:

+1. Jira Folder - Screenshots from Jira
+2. SonarQube - Screenshots from SonarQube

-1. Risk assessment.pdf
+3. Risk assessment.pdf

-2. ERD Initial.png
+4. ERD Initial.png

-3. UML Diagram.png
+5. UML Diagram.png

+6. HWA Project.pptx

 ## Authors